weblemonade/dockerfiles/ruby/README.md

 ## What is it and why does it exists?

-This image [weblemonade/ruby-base](https://hub.docker.com/r/weblemonade/ruby-base/) is an extension of the ruby:2.3.1-alpine image that includes some basic packages for debugging and building native gems for your rails projects.
+This image [weblemonade/ruby](https://hub.docker.com/r/weblemonade/ruby/) extends the [weblmonade/base](https://hub.docker.com/r/weblemonade/base/) image which includes s6-overlay and builds ruby using the same install script as the ruby:2.3.1-alpine image.
+It also includes some basic packages for debugging and building native gems for your rails projects.

 This image satisfies three objectives:

 1. Smallest possible base image for ruby/rails projects